priyam1909/Inventory-and-Price-Predictor/README.md

 ## Inventory-and-Price-Predictor
-Certainly!
-Below is a step-by-step text passage for creating an "Inventory-and-Price-Predictor" app using Power Apps.

 It includes table column names and a hypothetical Copilot screen for interactive assistance.

 ---